InanisV/Generate-music-from-MIDI/README.md

 # Generate-music-from-MIDI

-Use LSTM to generate music from MIDI file
+Use LSTM to generate music from MIDI file in PyTorch, and convert the trained model to CoreML.

 ## Requirements
 Training:
 - torch==1.7.1
 - music21
 - numpy
+- pickle
+- tqdm
 - glob
+- csv

 Converting (on macOX):
 - torch==1.7.1